logan169/Ionic-meteo-App/README.md

 # Meteo mobile application
 ## ionic meteo mobile application

-This repo contain a cross platform meteo mobile application written in AngularJS using [ionic framework](https://ionicframework.com/).
+This repo contains a cross platform meteo mobile application written in AngularJS using [ionic framework](https://ionicframework.com/).
 Meteo informations are retrieved using openweather.
-The mobile application actually work only with French cities, but could be modified to any country.
+The mobile application actually works only with French cities, but could be modified to any country.
 To do this easily, you could overwrite app/www/ressource/Unique_cities2.json with a similiar json file containing desired cities.

 #### Dependancies
 - ionic